Kitware/CMake/Help/manual/cmake-file-api.7.rst

   ``MODULE_LIBRARY``, ``OBJECT_LIBRARY``, ``INTERFACE_LIBRARY``,
   or ``UTILITY``.

+``imported``
+  Optional member that is present with boolean value ``true`` if the target is an imported target.

+  This field was added in codemodel version 2.9.

+``local``
+  Optional member that is present with boolean value ``true`` if the target is only defined with local scope rather than being a global target.
+  Currently, only imported targets will potentially have this field.

+  This field was added in codemodel version 2.9.

+``abstract``
+  Optional member that is present with boolean value ``true`` if the target is an abstract target.
+Abstract targets are not part of the build system, they only exist to describe dependencies or to provide usage requirements to targets that link to them.
+Examples include imported targets and interface libraries that have no generated sources.
+Abstract targets cannot be built, so they should not be presented to the user as a buildable target.

+  This field was added in codemodel version 2.9.
+Abstract targets were not included anywhere in file API replies in codemodel version 2.8 and earlier.

 ``backtrace``
   Optional member that is present when a CMake language backtrace to the command in the source code that created the target is available.